adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
-`@id` | The IRI of the profile overall (not a specific version) `@type` | Must be Profile
+`@id` | The IRI of the profile overall (not a specific version) `@type` | Must be `Profile`.
+`conformsTo` | Canonical URI of the profile specification version conformed to.
+The profile specification version of this document is https://github.com/DataInteroperability/xapi-profiles/tree/master#1.0.0-development, and it is a development version that may undergo incompatible changes without updating the version URI.
-`name` | Language map of names for this profile `definition` | Language map of descriptions for this profile.
+`name` | Language map of names for this profile.
+`definition` | Language map of descriptions for this profile.
 If there are additional rules for the profile as a whole that cannot be expressed using this specification, include them here.
 `seeAlso` | A URL containing information about the profile.
 Recommended instead of especially long definitions.
-`versions` | An array of all profile version objects for this profile, see below `author` | An Organization or Person, see below `concepts` | The concepts that make up this Profile, see the Concepts section `templates` | The Statement Templates for this profile, see that section `patterns` | The Patterns for this profile, see that section
+`versions` | An array of all profile version objects for this profile, see below.
+`author` | An Organization or Person, see below.
+`concepts` | The concepts that make up this Profile, see the Concepts section.
+`templates` | The Statement Templates for this profile, see that section.
+`patterns` | The Patterns for this profile, see that section.